The Prestige (film)

-The film stars Hugh Jackman as Angier and Christian Bale as Borden.
-It also stars Scarlett Johansson, Michael Caine, Piper Perabo, Andy Serkis, Rebecca Hall, and David Bowie as Nikola Tesla.
+The cast also features Michael Caine, Scarlett Johansson, Rebecca Hall, Andy Serkis, and David Bowie as Nikola Tesla.
 The film reunites Nolan with actors Bale and Caine from Batman Begins and returning cinematographer Wally Pfister, production designer Nathan Crowley, and editor Lee Smith.

-The Prestige was released on October 20, 2006, to positive reviews and grossed $109 million worldwide against a production budget of $40 million.
+The Prestige was released on October 20, 2006, by Buena Vista Pictures Distribution through their Touchstone Pictures label in the United States and Canada and internationally by Warner Bros.
+Pictures, to positive reviews and grossed $109 million worldwide against a production budget of $40 million.
 It received Academy Award nominations for Best Art Direction and Best Cinematography.

 Plot

-In 1890s London, Robert Angier and Alfred Borden work as shills for a magician, under the mentorship of John Cutter, an engineer who designs stage magic.
-During a water tank trick, Angier's wife Julia fails to escape and drowns.
-Angier, devastated, accuses Borden of using a riskier knot, causing her death.
-The two become bitter enemies.
+In 1890s London, aspiring magicians Robert Angier and Alfred Borden work as assistants to the magician Milton under the mentorship of ingénieur John Cutter.
+Angier’s wife, Julia, is Milton’s onstage assistant.
+During a water tank trick, Julia drowns after Borden ties a potentially dangerous knot, which he later claims not to remember.
+Angier blames him, and the two become bitter rivals.